Ernst Føyn

 Johan Ernst Fredrik Føyn (28 March 1904 – 2 November 1984) was a Norwegian chemist and oceanographer.
 He was born in Kristiania.
 He was assigned professor of oceanography at the University of Oslo from 1964.
-His research centered on radioactivity of ocean waters, and on pollution of the oceans.
+His research centred on radioactivity of ocean waters, and on pollution of the oceans.
 He designed a method for electrolytic cleaning of sewage.
+In 1969, he collaborated with Sonja Hanneborg at the Norwegian Institute of Marine Research.